Oku is under active development and is not yet ready for production use. Please consider contributing to its development.

 Is this a derivative of Google Chrome?

-No. Oku uses WebKit, the same browser engine found in Safari.
+No. The Oku browser uses WebKit, the same browser engine found in Safari.

 What platforms does Oku support?